8balloon/eigenstate/README.md

 # Eigenstate

 Eigenstate is a [Redux](https://github.com/reactjs/redux) alternative.

-Redux requires you to explicitly create actions, handle them through middleware, and parse them via a root reducer.
+Redux requires you to explicitly create actions, pass them through middleware for asynchronous effects, and parse them via a root reducer to trigger state changes.
 Eigenstate does all of this for you, letting you call reducers and asynchronous procedures directly via *methods*.

-Besides being simpler, this allow you to organize your application by concept rather than sync/async distinctions.
+Besides being simpler, this allows you to organize your code by concept rather than sync/async distinctions.

 ## features